Sat Jun 1 22:24:43 2024

 - version - can come explicitly from the

-option - docs - can come explicitly from the
+--versionoption, or the--version-file=<file>option - docs - can come explicitly from the

-- tests - can come explicitly from the
+--doc=<file>option, or be extracted automatically from literate documentation withdoc-for-scribble - tests - can come explicitly from the

-which will generate a program to run just therun-tests
+--test=<prog-file>option, or the--test-library=<lib-name>which will generate a program to run just therun-teststhunk in that library

 Other useful meta-info options include: